Skip to content

 FieldTypeDescriptionExample

-auxWILDCARDFinal auxiliary data value after the loop terminates.{'debug': False}
+aux2ANYFinal Aux2 value after the loop completes.84

-aux2WILDCARDFinal auxiliary data value after the loop terminates.any value
+aux3ANYFinal Aux3 value after the loop completes.false

-aux4WILDCARDFinal auxiliary data value after the loop terminates.{'meta': 'final'}
+aux4ANYFinal Aux4 value after the loop completes."complete"

 Important Notes